REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Real-world Experiments

+Real-world experiments were conducted at $23$m$\times19$m$\times8$m test basin equipped with a 12-camera Qualisys motion capture system.
 The experimental platform is a BlueROV2, configured identically to the simulation setup.
 The test environment consists of a pipe structure with a diameter of $0.7$m and a length of $2.5$m, as shown in Fig.~\ref{fig:pipe}.
 Two planning modes, identical to those evaluated in simulation, are tested.
 The first is \ac{REACT}, which represents the full system incorporating \ac{REACT}.
 The second is the \ac{CPP} baseline without \ac{REACT}.
-In both modes, a helical trajectory is given as a reference around the pipe.
+In both modes, a helical trajectory is given as a reference.